M State prepares radiologic technologists for careers in this high-demand health care specialty.

 Radiologic Technology is a selective admissions program.

 The M State Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The JRCERT promotes excellence in education and elevates the quality and safety of patient care through the accreditation of educational programs in radiography, radiation therapy, magnetic resonance and medical dosimetry.
+JRCERT promotes excellence in education and elevates the quality and safety of patient care through the accreditation of educational programs in radiography, radiation therapy, magnetic resonance and medical dosimetry.
 It is the only agency recognized by the United States Department of Education and the Council for Higher Education Accreditation for the accreditation of traditional and distance delivery educational programs in radiography, radiation therapy, magnetic resonance and medical dosimetry.

 Background check, immunizations required